zenoconorart/assdestroyed/README.md

 ## Running

 Open `index.html` in a modern web browser.
 Use the left/right arrows to rotate and the up arrow to accelerate.
-Hold the down arrow to slow down gradually.
+Hold the down arrow to brake; keep holding to thrust backwards.
 Press the space bar to shoot.

+Your score increases whenever a 🍑 is destroyed.
+Lives are shown as 🍆 icons in the upper-right corner.
+If you lose all three lives a game over screen appears.
+Press `Enter` to continue after losing a life or to restart after game over.